Luca Langoni: Club career

+New England Revolution

-On August 2, 2024, the New England Revolution announced the signing of Langoni from Boca Juniors for a club record fee, reportedly in the area of $7 million.
-Langoni made his first appearance for the Revolution on August 24, 2024, coming on as a second-half substitute against CF Montréal.
+On 2 August 2024, the New England Revolution announced the signing of Langoni from Boca Juniors for a club record fee, reportedly in the area of $7 million.
+Langoni made his first appearance for the Revolution on 24 August 2024, coming on as a second-half substitute against CF Montréal.
 He would subsequently score his first goal for his new club 15 minutes later, helping to secure a 5–0 win for the Revolution, and being named to the MLS Team of the Matchday for week 29.
 Langoni became the first player in Revolution history to score a goal and record an assist in their debut game.
-Langoni made his home debut on September 7, 2024 against St. Louis City SC, in what would also serve as his home debut at Gillette Stadium.
+Langoni made his home debut on 7 September 2024 against St. Louis City SC, in what would also serve as his home debut at Gillette Stadium.
 He scored the Revolution's first goal of the match, cancelling out the opener from former Revs defender Henry Kessler.

+In the 2026 New England Revolution season, Langoni received Team of the Matchday honors for MLS matchday 4 after recording three assists in the Revolution's 6-1 victory over the Colorado Rapids.
+In doing so he became only the second Revolution player in club history to record 3 assists on more in a single half, joining Lee Nguyen.
+He again won MLS Team of the Matchday honors in matchday 6, following a one goal one assist performance in the Revolution's 3-0 victory over CF Montréal.